Decorated Taekwondo Athlete Steven Lopez Temporarily Barred Amid Assault Claims

 The 39-year-old has won three Olympic medals — including two golds — and five World Championships.
 At least five women have accused him and his brother Jean Lopez of sexual misconduct.

-The U.S. Center for SafeSport — a non-profit tasked with investigating abuse across Olympic sports — has suspended him pending further investigation.
+The U.S. Center for SafeSport, a nonprofit tasked with investigating abuse across Olympic sports, has suspended him pending further investigation.
 Lopez was unavailable for comment.

 In a statement to NPR, USA Taekwondo says it will "fully enforce this immediate suspension" and that it "fully supports the important work of the U.S. Center for SafeSport and respects its exclusive jurisdiction over sexual misconduct matters."

-His brother Jean, a renowned coach, was permanently banned by the organization in April.
+Lopez's brother Jean, a renowned coach, was permanently banned by the organization in April.
 He is appealing the decision.

-The decisions by U.S. SafeSport only affect the brother's eligibility to participate in the sport under the U.S. banner.
+The decisions by U.S. SafeSport affect only the brothers' eligibility to participate in the sport under the U.S. banner.
 They do not amount to a criminal indictment.

-Steven Lopez's suspension comes just days after four former elite taekwondo athletes filed suit in the U.S. district court for Colorado alleging that the Lopez brothers had sexually assaulted them.
+Steven Lopez's suspension comes just days after four former elite taekwondo athletes filed suit in the U.S. District Court for Colorado alleging that the Lopez brothers had sexually assaulted them.
 They are not the only people accusing the Lopezes of misconduct.
-As NPR reported last Friday, Nina Zampetti — who started training with Steven Lopez when she was eight years old — says that when she was 14, and Lopez 22, he had her perform oral sex on him.
+As NPR reported last Friday, Nina Zampetti — who started training with Steven Lopez when she was 8 years old — says that when she was 14, and Lopez 22, he had her perform oral sex on him.

 The four plaintiffs in the lawsuit are suing not just the Lopezes but also USA Taekwondo and the U.S. Olympic Committee.
 They allege that the organizations knew about the Lopezes' behavior and failed to protect them.
 Moreover, because some of the alleged assaults happened abroad, they argue the organizations are guilty of sex trafficking.

-Note: Editor's note: This story includes a description of a sexual act.